samcorcos/network-x/README.md

 #TODO June 20th

-1. Special filter for Jurisdiction (exclusive filter)
+1. ~~Special filter for Jurisdiction (exclusive filter)~~
+2. Make a filter in the side nav to filter out jurisdictions.
+All should start out checked.
+Then, inclusive filter.
-2. Change the "create links" and "create nodes" to be global within the scope of D3
+3. Change the "create links" and "create nodes" to be global within the scope of D3
   1. Then, create new functions that manipulate these arrays rather than destroy them and create new ones
+4. Have all tags start out as checked, then use inclusive filter.

 Doing this will solve: 1) The D3 update problem, 2) The tags problem, 3) The reusability of methods with inputs